azure-ad-b2c/samples/policies/totp/readme.md

 To provide an higher assurance multi-factor option we are enabling "time based one time passcode" using Authenticator as an MFA choice for B2C customers.
 This option will allow customers  to save on the telephony charges associated with every step-up and still provide higher security than ever before for their end users accessing critical applications.

+End users can download the Microsoft Authenticator app or any other authenticator app of their liking that supports the TOTP protocol.

 ## Disclaimer